sfiera/multitalk/README.md

 The server itself should only interact with clients, so running that on a network without AppleTalk is fine.

+## Prerequisites

+On ubuntu, you need libpcap which can be installed by running:

+`sudo apt-get install libpcap-dev`

 # Usage

 If that didn't scare you away, here's how to run it.